Events, meetings, cancellations

-The Pasquotank branch of the NAACP will hold its general membership meeting at the Hugh Cale Center in Elizabeth City today at 7:15 p.m.
+Congressman Greg Murphy, R-N.C., will take part in a telephone town hall on the coronavirus’s impact on small businesses today.
+Joining Murphy on the call will be U.S. Rep. Steve Chabot, an Ohio congressman and the top-ranking Republican congressman on the House Committee on Small Business.
+To participate, visit https://docs.google.com/forms/d/e/1FAIpQLSeKErxn3BimDjdIt3w9AwKymv_NOmBAlJfClLSDSeXqMTiLCQ/viewform and fill out the form.

-The Currituck Chamber of Commerce will host a free webinar, “Small Business Relief: What our Local Small Businesses Need to Know in the Face of the COVID-19 Crisis,” today at 1 p.m.
-The webinar will be provided by the Sykes & Company public accounting firm of Edenton.
-Register at https://attendee.gotowebinar.com/register/7572437041961943307.
+The Pasquotank County Board of Elections will hold a closed session at the Board of Elections office at 1409 Parkview Drive today at 1 p.m.

-The Camden Board of Education will meet via Zoom in the media center at Camden County High School Thursday at 7:30 p.m.
-A closed session will begin at 6:30 p.m.
+The Outer Banks Chamber of Commerce will be holding a meeting by Zoom with Currituck Board of Commissioners Chairman Bob White Wednesday at 1 p.m.
+To attend register at https://zoom.us/meeting/register/uZwodO6hpjgiuYcl0w9T0mI-m10olF2i9w.

 Green Saves Green has announced that the 2020 Albemarle Area Spring Litter Sweep, scheduled for April 18 through May 3 in Pasquotank, Perquimans, Camden, Chowan and Gates counties, has been canceled.